How to become a Member

 Other grades of membership include:

-- Yeoman: most have been scholars or prize winners
+- Yeoman: must have been scholar

 - Apprentice: bound to a Liveryman or member of the Court for a prescribed period of indenture, and enrolled at Guildhall

 - Companion: the widow or widower of a member of the Court or a Liveryman